-LANDSCAPING Landscaping is an important component of the successive, introducing shade, color, texture and seasonal interest to the street corridor, while softening the overall appearance of the buildings and paved areas.
-In an urban context, landscaping has numerous applications that can complement and complete the design of the site; these include screening, defining space, and providing protection from the sun and wind.
+Landscaping is an important component of the streetscape, introducing shade, color, texture and seasonal interest to the street corridor, while softening the overall appearance of the buildings and paved areas.
+Landscaping has numerous applications that can complement and complete the design of the site; these include screening, defining space, and providing protection from the sun and wind.
 Plant material is one of the most versatile tools in site design.
 Depending upon the selection and application of plant material, landscaping can highlight features of a building or form a visual barrier between sites.

 A proactive approach to maintenance is strongly recommended to ensure that plants remain healthy.
 Irrigation and maintenance are vital to the establishment of landscaping and to allow it to thrive.
 There are many forms of irrigation that may be appropriate such as underground systems or surface soaker hoses.
+However, proper water and fertilizer usage should also be practiced.
 Ongoing and seasonal maintenance (i.e. weeding, pruning, edging and dead heading) are necessary for plants to flourish and appear their best.

-LEFT Borders and shrubs help to define the street tree space and the pedestrian space, while planters are used as accents near doorwavs Image Credit: Fairfax County used as buffering between a parking lot and outdoor dining space Image Credit: Fairfax County thrive.
+LEFT Borders and shrubs help to define the street tree space and the pedestrian space, while planters are used as accents near doorways Image Credit: Fairfax County

+Low plantings in planters are used as buffering between a parking lot and outdoor dining space Image Credit: Fairfax County